 CHAP staff are based at our head office in Sand Hutton, near York, but we can often be found travelling around the country visiting our partner organisations.
 We are all committed to fulfilling the CHAP mission to build networks of leading scientists, farmers, advisors, innovators and businesses to understand industry priorities, develop innovative solutions and translate them into the field to ensure market adoption.
 Through this we aim to achieve our vision to advance crop productivity for a sustainable future.
 Click on the images to find out more….

-Katie is our Office Manager having previously spent 10 years in commercial and administrative process improvement roles, working within the Education and MoD market sectors.
-In addition to her office management role Katie also provides required support to the CHAP Executive team, co-ordinates CHAP event organisation and is often CHAP’s first point of contact.
+Katie is our HR Manager having previously spent 10 years in commercial and administrative process improvement roles, working within the Education and MoD market sectors.
+In addition to her HR management role Katie also provides required support to the CHAP Executive team, co-ordinates CHAP event organisation and is often CHAP’s first point of contact.
 Interesting fact: Katie loves to travel, is a big fan of Harry Potter and is learning Spanish.

 Kelly, in her role as Finance Director at CHAP, leads the finance function and team and is also an active member of the executive management team.
 She gained more than 10 years’ experience in the manufacturing and construction industry, during one of the most difficult global recessions which required businesses to show improvements to internal procedures and working practices.
 Most recently she has held a board level position in a SME within the manufacturing sector, which required a diverse skillset from sound corporate governance, to effective change processes.
 Kelly holds an MSc degree and is an Associate of the Chartered Institute of Management Accountants.
 Interesting fact: Outside of work, Kelly owns an Irish Setter and truly believes they are the most good natured and affectionate dogs.
 She hates having her photo taken and has been known to exhibit moderate competitiveness in team-building escape room games.